 - Department of Music foundation modules (2 x 15 credits)

 - Department of Computing foundation module (1 x 30 credits)

 English for Academic Purposes modules (30 credits each)

-Students on all IFC Pathways take both of these core modules, designed to develop your ability and confidence in the four key areas of writing, reading, listening and speaking.
+Students on all IFC Pathways take both of these compulsory modules, designed to develop your ability and confidence in the four key areas of writing, reading, listening and speaking.